 When you come in for a massage, the massage therapist will do a brief conversational consultation about why you are interested in having a massage.
 After the consultation, the massage therapist will leave the room and give you time to undress and get under the sheets and blankets.
 Most of our clients choose to be fully undressed under the sheets and blankets, but you are welcome to undress to your comfort level.
 The massage therapist will knock to make sure you have had time to get under the sheets.

-If you prefer to stay fully clothed, Common Ground strongly recommends that you try Zero Balancing (ZB) or Gentle Trauma Resolution.
+If you prefer to stay fully clothed, Common Ground strongly recommends that you try Zero Balancing (ZB), Gentle Trauma Resolution or Cranio Sacral Therapy.
 Clients remain fully clothed during these sessions.
 As such, please wear loose, comfortable clothes.

-Book a Massage, Gentle Trauma Resolution, or Zero Balancing session today!
+Book a Massage, Gentle Trauma Resolution, Cranio Sacral Therapy, or Zero Balancing session today!

 Our goal is to welcome everyone who comes to Common Ground regardless of their ability to pay.
 Pay-What-You-Can is only possible when we all help.
 It costs $100 an hour to keep the lights on and our door open.